 - (a) The location where EMS is needed. - (b) The nature of the incident. - (c) Any known scene hazards. - (d) Information on the person in need of EMS, such as: - 1.
 Signs and symptoms as observed by the member. - 2.
 Changes in apparent condition. - 3.
 Number of patients, sex, and age, if known. - 4.
 Whether the person is conscious, breathing, and alert, or is believed to have consumed drugs or alcohol. - 5.
-Whether the person is showing signs or symptoms of excited delirium or other agitated chaotic behavior.
+Whether the person is showing signs of extreme agitation or is engaging in violent irrational behavior accompanied by profuse sweating, extraordinary strength beyond their physical characteristics, and imperviousness to pain.